irmen/prog8/docs/source/programming.rst

 will issue a warning then telling you the result values of a subroutine call are discarded.

 .. caution::
-    Note that *recursive* subroutine calls are not supported at this time.
+    Note that due to the way parameters are processed by the compiler, subroutines are *non-reentrant*.
+This means you cannot create recursive calls.
     If you do need a recursive algorithm, you'll have to hand code it in embedded assembly for now, or rewrite it into an iterative algorithm.
+    Also, subroutines used in the main program should not be used from an IRQ handler.

 .. _builtinfunctions: